Fort Southwick UGHQ

 front of Audrey Parker's pass

 The front of Audrey Parkers security pass.
 Here the UGHQ is referred to as the UHQ - Underground Headquarters.
-It is believed that S.O.E represents Staff Office (or Officer) Escorts.
+The branch: S.O.E represents Staff Officer Escorts.

 Richard Parker